MidnightChems/loretogether/README.md

 # LoreTogether

-**LoreTogether** is an interactive storytelling platform built on Reddit's Devvit platform that allows users to create and experience personalized, choice-driven stories.
-Readers make decisions throughout the story that dynamically change the narrative, creating a unique experience for each person.
+**LoreTogether** is an interactive storytelling platform built on Reddit's Devvit platform that allows users to create and experience personalized, choice-driven stories with dynamic page counts (1-10 pages).
+Readers make decisions throughout the story that get seamlessly woven into the narrative using smart placeholder replacement, creating a unique and personalized experience for each person.

 ## What Makes LoreTogether Unique

+- **Dynamic Story Length**: Create stories with 1-10 pages using an intelligent two-step form that adapts to your chosen page count
 - **Personal Choice System**: Stories include interactive decision points where readers select options (like choosing a character's name, color preferences, or story paths) that get dynamically inserted into later story pages
-- **Dynamic Placeholder Replacement**: Uses `{{variable}}` syntax to reference reader choices throughout the story, making each reading experience personalized
+- **Smart Placeholder Replacement**: Uses `{{variable}}` syntax to reference reader choices throughout the story, making each reading experience personalized and unique
+- **Advanced Form Validation**: Built-in validation ensures choice IDs are unique, properly formatted, and logically consistent across all story pages
 - **Community Polling**: Stories end with community polls where readers vote on story outcomes, creating engagement and discussion
 - **Reddit Integration**: Built natively on Reddit, allowing for seamless sharing, commenting, and community interaction around stories
-- **Creator-Friendly Forms**: Intuitive story creation interface that doesn't require technical knowledge to build interactive narratives
+- **Creator-Friendly Interface**: Intuitive two-step story creation process that doesn't require technical knowledge to build complex interactive narratives
 - **Session Persistence**: Your personal choices are saved throughout your reading session, allowing you to go back and change decisions
 - **Real-time Poll Results**: See live voting results and percentages as the community participates in story polls